radinhamidi/Team_Formation_Library/readme.md

 ## Getting Started

-These instructions will get you the Team Formation PyPI library installed on your machine and you will be able to use its features in a python co,piler.
+These instructions will get you the Team Formation PyPI library installed on your machine and you will be able to use its features in a python compiler.

 ### Prerequisites

-What things you need to install: the software and how to install them
+These are the python libraries you need to pre-install before using this package.

 ```
 Python 3.6 (or higher)